curiousoffice/playbook/README.md

 ![Time](./figures/time.jpg)

 We work at a [sustainable pace](http://www.extremeprogramming.org/rules/overtime.html).
 We dedicate up to two days per month as “investment days”.
-We typically distribute investment days in the team in order to have at least one member dedicated to the project everyday.
+We typically distribute investment days throughout the team in a way that ensures at least one member is dedicated to the project everyday.
 If a team member is absent from client work because of illness or study holidays, we'll use investment days as extra client days to avoid slipping behind schedule.
 When taking time off during client work, we discuss how it will impact the schedule with other team members.